danvega/up-and-running-with-vuejs/challenges/final-challenge/README.md

 </script>
 ```

-First take the friends array and use that to display all of the records in an unordered list `<ul>`.
+First, take the friends array and use that to display all of the records in an unordered list `<ul>`.
 Please add the list of friends below the heading **All Friends**.
 Include both the friend name and username in the list item `<li>`.

 ```html
 <div id="app">